5 anniversary emails to consider sending to their customers

-In fact, birthday emails generate a 481 percent higher conversion rate and 342 higher revenue per email than promotional emails.
+In fact, birthday emails generate a 481% higher conversion rate and 342% higher revenue per email than promotional emails, according to Experian.

 When you choose you to send your customers a birthday email, though, varies on your preference.
 Most merchants choose to send birthday emails containing a reward or a discount at the start of their customer’s birthday month.
 That way, the subscriber can redeem their reward anytime during that month.

 If you don’t have your customers’ birthdays on record, try collecting it when they sign up for your newsletter, either through the signup form or as part of the newsletter welcome series.
 Let them know that they’ll be receiving a birthday gift if they give you their birthday so they’re incentivized to give you the information.

 This email using a template from sustainable cashmere clothing brand Naadam is a splendid example of a birthday email—it’s short, simple, straight-to-the-point, and includes an exclusive birthday offer for 15 percent off.